LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 A blood sample drawn from a vein in your arm

 The liver is a vital organ located in the upper right-hand side of the abdominal area just beneath the rib cage.
 It is involved in many important functions in the body.
 The liver helps to process the body's nutrients, manufactures bile to help digest fats, produces many important proteins such as blood clotting factors, and breaks down potentially toxic substances into harmless ones that the body can use or excrete.
+It also helps metabolize some medications.

-A number of conditions can cause injury to liver cells and may cause increases in AST.
+A number of conditions can cause injury to the liver and may cause increases in AST.
 The test is most useful in detecting liver damage due to hepatitis, drugs toxic to the liver, cirrhosis, or alcoholism.
 AST, however, is not specific for the liver and may be increased in conditions affecting other parts of the body.

 An AST test is often performed along with an alanine aminotransferase (ALT) test.
 Both are enzymes found in the liver that become elevated in the blood when the liver is damaged.
 A calculated AST/ALT ratio is useful for differentiating between different causes of liver injury and in recognizing when the increased levels may be coming from another source, such as heart or muscle injury.